medobarakat/small-memes-app/README.md

 # small-memes-app
-this is a meme responsive Webpage built with ReactJs , React Router
+this is a meme responsive Webpage made with ReactJs , React Router

 ![screenshot](./public/screenshot.png)